 Next, expand the System cooling policy option, and make sure to set it as Active.
 This will make sure there will no overheating.

 Apply this change to all the profiles of power management.

 This way, your CPU will run at maximum power all the time.

 2] Update or disable the Intel Power Management Driver

-Intel-powered computers have dedicated software which controls CPU speed, and Fan speed when it needs to save battery.
-You can try to disable it, temporarily, and check if the CPU fan speed changes.
+Intel-powered computers have dedicated software that controls CPU speed, and Fan speed when it needs to save battery.
+You can try to disable it, temporarily and check if the CPU fan speed changes.

-Restart the computer by holding the SHIFT key to boot the computer into Troubleshooting or advanced mode.
+Restart the computer by holding the SHIFT key to boot the computer into Advanced Startup Options screen.